Estrela Mountain Dog vs Entlebucher Mountain Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Estrela Mountain Dog has a typical lifespan of 10-14 years, while Entlebucher Mountain Dog lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Estrela Mountain Dog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Estrela Mountain Dog is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Entlebucher Mountain Dog faces its own health challenges including breed-specific conditions.
 Estrela Mountain Dog has 2 documented predispositions compared to 1 for Entlebucher Mountain Dog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health